 6.3 Each assessment component should not be merely test-dominant, but should be problemsolving / practical -practice/ mini-project work / case-study / discussions / assignment / seminar / tutorial / review-test based.
-The guidelines may be worked out by the respective Board of Studies/ Department Council.
 The performance of the learner in each component of 20% should be made known to the learner once in every 35-40 days.

 6.4 The final semester-end component of Summative Assessment will be called C4.
 The weightage for C4 will be 40%.
-This may be split into C4(Part I) for 20% and C4(Part II) for 20% for (i) term-end project work and theory examination respectively or (ii) practical examination and theory examination respectively or (ii) seminar cum viva voce and theory examination respectively or (iv) practical examination and viva voce respectively (and so on).
+This may be split into C4(Part I) for 20% and C4(Part II) for 20% for (i) term-end project work and theory examination respectively or (ii) practical examination and theory examination respectively or (iii) seminar cum viva voce and theory examination respectively or (iv) practical examination and viva voce respectively (and so on).